JannatunNaeem141/JannatunNaeem141/README.md

 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - ⚡ Currently working on NextJS.
-- 🔭 Looking to enhance my professional experience.
-- 📫 How to reach me?> jannatunnaeem141@gmail.com
+- 📫 Reach me out > jannatunnaeem141@gmail.com
-- 😄 Fun fact: I watch movies in my leisure periods, explore new places on holidays, and often go on tours.
+- 😄 Love to watch movies in leisure periods, explore new places on holidays, and often go on tours.

 <br />